 TISSUE ENGINEERING LABORATORY

-- Design and synthesis of nanometric biomaterials analog to extracellular matrices
+- Design and synthesis of nanometric biomaterials analogue to extracellular matrices

 - Development of instructive tri-dimensional environments for functional differentiation of stem cells